 When it comes to higher education, visual arts and graphic design majors have three choices.
-They can attend an art institute, try a large university with a good visual arts department - or opt for that happy medium, a university with a strong art school.
+They can attend an art institute, try a large university with a good visual arts department, or opt for that happy medium of a university with a strong art school.
 There are many decisions and schedules to ponder when applying to college as an art major, but this one's crucial.

 Choosing the right college is all about fit - and that's particularly true when it comes to the arts.

 Students should look carefully at a school's faculty and studios, of course, but prospective art majors should also pay attention to the resources in the area.
 Are there museums nearby?
-Avenues to further stimulate artistic growth off campus?
+Are there avenues to further stimulate artistic growth off campus?
 Make sure the school is accredited or if you're contemplating a transfer down the road, that the units you acquire can be transferred.
 And consider majors carefully.
 From historical preservation to Pixar-style animation, there's a wide span of arts-related majors out there and not every school offers everything.
-But the first big decision focuses on this:

 Some large universities, including UCLA and the University of Michigan, boast strong art departments and all the benefits and lifestyle choices large university offers – football games, Greek life, dorms, and a wide variety of academic courses.
 But art majors who dreamed of a math-free existence may be in for a rude surprise.

 Double check the general ed (or GE) requirements before holding that no-calculus celebration.